All Episodes

 The nicest, most polite people in the world are Canadians.

-Um the Commission is led by Justice Murray Sinclair, who, despite his name, is a Native American of the Ojibwa tribe.
+The commission is led by Justice Murray Sinclair, who, despite his name, is a Native American of the Ojibwa tribe.

-And more than that, do reparations because of an attempt at assimilation, an attempt by Canada from 1883 until the last school closed in 1998, To take the aboriginal Indian Inu Inuit Eskimo, what have you, indigenous children, and educate them to be civilized Canadians?
+He says reconciliation means that Canada must apologize, and more than that, do reparations because of an attempt at assimilation, an attempt by Canada from 1883 until the last school closed in 1998 to take the Aboriginal Indian, Inuit, Eskimo, what have you, Indigenous children,

-Because liberals, since about 1960, have used the government school system, the K-12 system in this country, to force an assimilation to the liberal agenda on our children.
+We're going to need one of these reconciliation commissions in the United States in the near future because liberals, since about 1960, have used the government school system, the K-12 system in this country, to force an assimilation to the liberal agenda on our children.

-I think this is a wonderful idea, the Truth and Reconciliation Commission.
+I think this is a wonderful idea: the Truth and Reconciliation Commission.

-If Republicans were really on top of this, if they really wanted to get the attention of Americans, they would propose a Truth and Reconciliation Commission to investigate the 55 years of indoctrination our children have gone through to de-Americanize them and to turn them into I don't know, Frenchmen.
+If Republicans were really on top of this, if they really wanted to get the attention of Americans, they would propose a Truth and Reconciliation Commission to investigate the 55 years of indoctrination our children have gone through to de-Americanize them and to turn them into, I don't know, Frenchmen.

-I mean, just to take an example.
+I mean, just to take an example, Venezuelans, any country with a socialist mentality.

-That is that is what we must do.
+That is, that is what we must do.

 We must have reparations.

-We must have a re-Americanization plan because our native culture of freedom, independence, personal responsibility, a free market, has been totally trashed in these government schools.
+We must have a re-Americanization plan because our native culture of freedom, independence, personal responsibility, a free market has been totally trashed in these government schools.

 Our culture has been devastated.